MODERN SLAVERY Statement

 Managing the Risk:

-1. Suppliers are vetted prior to relationships being developed and must at all times adhere to the Indevin Group’s Supplier Code of Conduct available here.
+• New suppliers are vetted and assessed prior to relationships being developed and must at all times adhere to the Indevin Group’s Supplier Code of Conduct available here.

-Low skilled labour and migrant labour used by our varied service providers including cleaning and maintenance.
+Low skilled labour and migrant labour used by our various service providers, including cleaning and maintenance.

 The Risk: Service providers may engage low skilled labour or migrant workers to perform the contracted services.